rickithadi/bigduckmusic.com/src/pages/features/2020-12-09-weekly-picks-5th-december-2020.md

 \-

 From intriguing shakuhachi studies to gentle indie folk, Lydia Ang has been quietly releasing a steady cross-genre repertoire of tracks since 2012, blending singer-songwriter sensibilities with a penchant for the sonically experimental.
-Here, the calm, granular blue that tinges *Amid*’s graduated cover serves as an apt metaphor for the music it contains – within a melancholic outlook, she delivers her most sombre and consistent work with pop-tinged songwriting and sound design that would be friendly to readers of The Wire.
+Here, the calm, granular blue that tinges *Amid*’s graduated cover serves as apt metaphor for the music it contains – with a downcast, melancholic outlook, she delivers her most consistent work so far, tinging sombre pop songwriting with sound design in stylings familiar to readers of The Wire.

-Here, it’s this attention to detail that helps the songs stand out.
-The steady 4/4 pulse of *Ghostly Grains* gives way to xx-style guitar lines and Chromatics-like deliveries that form hypnotic monotone synth-pop, while bubbling, pulsating metallic textures fill the instrumental palette of *Moth and Mayfly*.
+Here, it’s the attention to detail that helps its tracks stand out.
+The steady 4/4 pulse of *Ghostly Grains* gives way to xx-style guitar lines and Chromatics-like deliveries that form a hypnotic synth-pop monotone, while bubbling metallic textures fill the instrumental palette of *Moth and Mayfly*.
 It’s when she envelops her music in this mist where the tracks become most appealing – and accordingly, *Asylum* is the album’s highlight.
-With pounding sub-bass frequencies moving pulsating, glacial textures, she weaves together reverberating pianos, sparse guitar lines and droning waves of glass-like synths.
+With pounding sub-bass frequencies moving pulsating, glacial textures, she weaves together an enchanting slow-burner uniting reverberating pianos, sparse guitar lines and droning waves of glass-like synths.

-Far from the vocal-heavy stylings of her past work, *Amid*’s veil of sonic obscura raises her melodies beyond singer-songwriter purgatory.
-Despite these songs carrying a strong interest in their microscopic details, they unfortunately feel a little too meandering at times.
-There is a lack of gravitas and impact when it comes to the hooks and melodic sensibilities throughout, which leads to an album that feels like it takes itself a little too seriously and perhaps is a little too self-indulgent.
-The later half of the album in particular suffers because of this - with its comparatively straightforward production bringing skeletal and weak songwriting to light.
+*Amid*’s veil of sonic obscura raises her melodies beyond singer-songwriter purgatory, one that often ensnared the vocal-heavy stylings of her past work.
+But it remains its weakness – even as these songs serve interest with their microscopic details, they unfortunately feel a little too meandering at times.
+There is a lack of gravitas and impact when it comes to the hooks and melodic sensibilities throughout, which leads to an album that feels like it takes itself a little too seriously at times.
+It isn't entirely self-indulgent, but the later half of the album in particular suffers when it reverts to comparatively straightforward production, as its skeletal and weak songwriting gets brought to light.

-Amid is a solid album in its own right, and a sure testament to Ang’s commitment to sonic exploration and pushing her artistic boundaries.
-Even with songwriting that might not seem to hit the mark at times, Ang’s densely layered, atmospheric production alongside a keen attention to detail create a worthwhile exploration of heartbreak and existential dread.
+Amid is a solid album in its own right, and a sure testament to Ang’s commitment to sonic exploration and continually pushing her artistic boundaries.
+Even with songwriting that might not seem to hit the mark at times, Ang’s densely layered, atmospheric production alongside keen attention to detail create a worthwhile exploration of heartbreak and existential dread.

 **Listen to "Asylum" here:**